ckopecky/Sprint-Challenge-Node-Express/README.md

 * **Fork** and **Clone** this repository.
 X
 * **CD into the folder** where you cloned the repository.
 X
 * Code!
+X

 ### Implement Requirements

 * Take the steps necessary to create a `package.json` to keep a record of all dependencies.
 X
 * use _yarn_ or _npm_ to add **knex** and **sqlite3** as dependencies to the project. **This is required for database access**.
 X
 * Configure an _npm script_ named _"start"_ that will execute your code using _nodemon_ so that the **server restarts on changes**.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
 X
 * Design and build a set of endpoints that satisfy the API requirements.
+X
-* **Use  postman_ to test the API as you work through the exercises.**
+* **Use  postman_ to test the API as you work through the exercises.** X

 ### Database Persistence Helpers